codefresh-io/argo-hub/workflows/gitops-promotion/versions/0.0.1/docs/promote-to-env-s3.md

 # promote-to-env-s3

 ## Summary
-Take a cloned GitOps repo from an S3 artifact and apply a new image/chart value to a YAML file in one of its environment directories.
-This is useful to do at the end of a CI pipeline - after an image has been fully tested and pushed to an image registry, it can then be promoted to the first environment in your promotion process.
+Take a cloned GitOps repo from an S3 artifact and apply a new image or chart value to a YAML file in one of its environment directories.
+This is useful to do at the end of a CI pipeline.
+For example, after a CI pipeline has built, tested, and pushed an image to its image registry, it can then call this template to promote the image to the first environment in your promotion process.

 Optionally create a PR to gate the change.

 ## Requirements
 #### Kubernetes secret with Git authentication details